Berkay2002/tdde02/docs/privacy-policy.md

 _Last updated: 2025-12-11_

-TDDE02 ("the App") respects your privacy.
+Snapgredient ("the App") respects your privacy.
 This policy explains what data we handle and why.

 ## What We Collect
 - Photos you intentionally select and upload in the App.